SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-05-strip-territorial-citizens.md

 are purely a virtue signaling mechanism to exhibit the beliefs of the legislator before voters and other politicians.

-So this will almost certainly _not_ become law.
+So the lamentable HR 9724 will almost certainly _not_ become law.

 But&hellip; consider: _this_ venomous hatred of anything outside their narrow definition of American is what they _want_ to signal.
 They think this is _virtue._